Skip to main content

 • Connect the tool (most modern tools take hours, not weeks)

-• Run in shadow mode (flag but do not block)
+• Run in shadow mode (flag, don't block)

-• Check: What is it flagging?
+• Check what it flags.
 Do those transactions look risky to you?

 Week 2: